 Slow Food Festa

-Parma & Piedmont and the Salone del Gusto
+A food & wine tour in Parma, Piedmont & the Salone del Gusto

 - Commune with artisan farmers at Slow Food’s biannual food festival, Salone del Gusto in Turin